 The Teaching Council's Evidence of Character Panel is responsible for making fit and proper person assessments.
-Where the Panel refuses to register an applicant or imposes conditions on the applicant's registration, the applicant may request the Registration Committee Review Group to review the decision of the Panel.
+Where the Panel refuses to register an applicant for registration or to renew a teacher’s registration, or imposes conditions on the applicant's / teacher’s registration, the applicant / teacher may request the Registration Committee Review Group to review the decision of the Panel.

 The Teaching Council has put in place the following documents to assist the Evidence of Character Panel and the Review Group when making fit and proper assessments.